pfork/software/README.md

 `{ cat pqpub; cat pqsign; echo "sign me" ; } | pitchfork pqverify`

-The output will indicate succeess or failure as will the exit code of `pitchfork`.
+The output will indicate success or failure as will the exit code of `pitchfork`.

 ### Anonymous One-way Encryption